Octupole deformation properties in the actinides region using Fayans functionals: Results

 Next, we compare predictions of the Fayans EDFs to the ones produced by the UNEDF0 Skyrme EDF.
 As the adjustment process of UNEDF0 included a large dataset of several deformed nuclei, it can be considered as a well-suited benchmark EDF with a good predictive power on heavy deformed nuclei.
 Using a similar methodology, we carried out unconstrained calculations on the isotopic chains with both quadrupole and octupole deformations enabled.

-In order to efficiently compare these three functionals, we settled unto the following quantities: the two-neutron separation energy, the rms charge radius, and the quadrupole and octupole moments.
-These comparisons are shown in Figs. \ref{fig:compa1}--\ref{fig:compa4}.
+We carried out UNEDF0 calculation for even-even nuclei only.
+This implies that only the two-neutron separation energy will be compared between Skyrme and the previously obtained Fayans-based predictions, while excluding one-neutron separation energy.

-From Figs. \ref{fig:compa1}--\ref{fig:compa4}, we can clearly see how the three quantities on (a), (b), and (c) panels, predicted with Fayans EDFs, all coincide within a reasonable margin between the experimental separation energies and charge radii, as well as with the predictions by the UNEDF0 EDF, with only mostly minor differences between Fy($\Delta r$,HFB) and the other two EDFs on lighter isotope's quadrupole deformation.
+From Figs. \ref{fig:chain1}--\ref{fig:chain4}, we can clearly see how the three quantities on (b), (c), and (e) panels, predicted with Fayans EDFs, all coincide within a reasonable margin between the experimental separation energies and charge radii, as well as with the predictions by the UNEDF0 EDF, with only mostly minor differences between Fy($\Delta r$,HFB) and the other two EDFs on lighter isotope's quadrupole deformation.
 This indicates that the Fayans EDFs can reproduce the behavior of the UNEDF0 EDF, which has been rather successfully benchmarked against various experimental data sets of nuclear masses and radii.

-However, it must be noted that the Fayans EDFs behavior regarding octupole deformation differs somewhat from the UNEDF0 one, as the former results tend to present a lesser number of abrupt kinks along the isotopic chain, especially in Fy($\Delta r$,HFB).
+Furthermore, it must be noted that the Fayans EDFs behavior regarding octupole deformation, as seen on panels (a), differs somewhat from the UNEDF0 one, which tends to display a stronger intrinsic octupole moment spanning a shorter array of isotopes.
+In addition, looking only at the even-$N$ points, the former results appear to present a lesser number of abrupt kinks along the isotopic chain, especially in Fy($\Delta r$,HFB).
 Nevertheless, further experimental data, which would help to deduce octupole deformability, are needed in order to properly assess the accuracy of these Fayans and UNEDF0 calculations regarding such matters.